seankim658/codeprompts/docs/setup.md

 # Setup

-This guide will help you install Codeprompts, set it up to run easily, and configure shell completions.
+This guide will help you install codeprompts, set it up to run easily, and configure shell completions.

 - [Installation](#installation)
 - [Running the Tool](#running-the-tool)